Air Freight Packaging Requirements – Introduction

 Security Factor – Tamper Proof Packaging

 Air Freight packaging requirements are not complete without the term tamper proof.
-Airlines, freight forwarders (air cargo agents) and even lorry companies (truckers) have the term “secured freight” on the top of their lists.
+Airlines, freight forwarders and even lorry companies (truckers) have the term “secured freight” on the top of their lists.

 Aviation security officers (government officers) can march in any time, into the warehouse and inspect shipments ready for air transport.
 Every aspect of security will be considered during inspection.
 Tamper proof packing is, hence, a mandatory requirement.

-The simplest measure is to package the goods in such a way that no external source can get any access to the inside.
+The simplest measure is to package the goods in such a way that no external source cannot access the content.

 Stress – In Air Freight Mode of Transport